USS Investment Management Ltd Acquires 26,160 Shares of ConocoPhillips (NYSE:COP)

-USS Investment Management Ltd boosted its stake in shares of ConocoPhillips (NYSE:COP) by 21.2% in the 1st quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 149,466 shares of the energy producer’s stock after purchasing an additional 26,160 shares during the period.
-USS Investment Management Ltd’s holdings in ConocoPhillips were worth $7,925,000 as of its most recent filing with the SEC.
+USS Investment Management Ltd boosted its stake in shares of ConocoPhillips (NYSE:COP) by 21.2% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 149,466 shares of the energy producer’s stock after buying an additional 26,160 shares during the quarter.
+USS Investment Management Ltd’s holdings in ConocoPhillips were worth $7,925,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also added to or reduced their stakes in COP.
-Edge Wealth Management LLC bought a new position in ConocoPhillips during the 1st quarter worth $26,000.
-Regent Peak Wealth Advisors LLC bought a new stake in ConocoPhillips during the 4th quarter worth approximately $29,000.
-Klaas Financial Asset Advisors LLC bought a new stake in ConocoPhillips during the 4th quarter worth approximately $31,000.
-Atwood & Palmer Inc. purchased a new position in shares of ConocoPhillips in the 1st quarter worth approximately $31,000.
-Finally, Better Money Decisions LLC purchased a new position in shares of ConocoPhillips in the 1st quarter worth approximately $32,000.
-77.60% of the stock is owned by institutional investors.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Commerce Bank increased its position in ConocoPhillips by 4.4% in the 1st quarter.
+Commerce Bank now owns 100,523 shares of the energy producer’s stock valued at $5,325,000 after buying an additional 4,243 shares in the last quarter.
+Sei Investments Co. lifted its position in shares of ConocoPhillips by 15.1% during the first quarter.
+Sei Investments Co. now owns 955,958 shares of the energy producer’s stock worth $48,985,000 after acquiring an additional 125,100 shares in the last quarter.
+Clifford Swan Investment Counsel LLC lifted its position in shares of ConocoPhillips by 1.1% during the first quarter.
+Clifford Swan Investment Counsel LLC now owns 177,287 shares of the energy producer’s stock worth $9,391,000 after acquiring an additional 1,858 shares in the last quarter.
+Alaska Permanent Fund Corp bought a new position in ConocoPhillips in the first quarter valued at $3,650,000.
+Finally, Prospera Financial Services Inc increased its stake in ConocoPhillips by 13.3% in the first quarter.
+Prospera Financial Services Inc now owns 28,902 shares of the energy producer’s stock valued at $1,531,000 after acquiring an additional 3,402 shares during the last quarter.
+77.60% of the stock is currently owned by hedge funds and other institutional investors.

-COP has been the topic of several research analyst reports.
-Morgan Stanley upped their price target on shares of ConocoPhillips from $58.00 to $73.00 and gave the stock an “overweight” rating in a report on Thursday, March 11th.
-Bank of America upgraded shares of ConocoPhillips from a “neutral” rating to a “buy” rating and set a $67.00 price target for the company in a research report on Wednesday, May 5th.
-Truist Financial increased their target price on shares of ConocoPhillips from $50.00 to $60.00 in a report on Monday, April 19th.
-Zacks Investment Research lowered shares of ConocoPhillips from a “strong-buy” rating to a “hold” rating and set a $53.00 target price for the company. in a report on Tuesday, April 27th.
-Finally, Piper Sandler raised their price objective on shares of ConocoPhillips from $50.00 to $69.00 and gave the stock an “overweight” rating in a report on Thursday, April 1st.
-Two equities research analysts have rated the stock with a hold rating, seventeen have given a buy rating and one has assigned a strong buy rating to the company.
-ConocoPhillips presently has a consensus rating of “Buy” and an average target price of $60.81.
+Several analysts have commented on COP shares.
+Raymond James upgraded shares of ConocoPhillips from an “outperform” rating to a “strong-buy” rating and raised their price objective for the stock from $80.00 to $85.00 in a report on Friday, May 7th.
+Barclays lifted their target price on shares of ConocoPhillips from $63.00 to $71.00 and gave the company an “overweight” rating in a research note on Thursday, June 3rd.
+Truist Securities boosted their target price on shares of ConocoPhillips from $50.00 to $60.00 in a report on Monday, April 19th.
+Piper Sandler upped their price target on shares of ConocoPhillips from $50.00 to $69.00 and gave the company an “overweight” rating in a report on Thursday, April 1st.
+Finally, Bank of America raised shares of ConocoPhillips from a “neutral” rating to a “buy” rating and set a $67.00 target price for the company in a research report on Wednesday, May 5th.
+Two research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has assigned a strong buy rating to the company.
+The company has an average rating of “Buy” and a consensus target price of $60.81.

-ConocoPhillips (NYSE:COP) last released its earnings results on Tuesday, May 4th.
-The energy producer reported $0.69 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.57 by $0.12.
+ConocoPhillips (NYSE:COP) last released its quarterly earnings data on Tuesday, May 4th.
+The energy producer reported $0.69 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.57 by $0.12.
 ConocoPhillips had a negative return on equity of 1.85% and a net margin of 0.08%.
-The firm had revenue of $10.56 billion for the quarter, compared to analyst estimates of $7.73 billion.
-During the same period in the previous year, the company earned $0.45 earnings per share.
-As a group, equities research analysts expect that ConocoPhillips will post 3.34 earnings per share for the current fiscal year.
+The company had revenue of $10.56 billion for the quarter, compared to the consensus estimate of $7.73 billion.
+During the same quarter last year, the business posted $0.45 EPS.
+On average, research analysts predict that ConocoPhillips will post 3.34 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, June 1st.
-Shareholders of record on Friday, May 14th were given a $0.43 dividend.
-This represents a $1.72 annualized dividend and a yield of 2.87%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, June 1st.
+Stockholders of record on Friday, May 14th were paid a $0.43 dividend.
 The ex-dividend date of this dividend was Thursday, May 13th.
-ConocoPhillips’s dividend payout ratio is currently -177.32%.
+This represents a $1.72 dividend on an annualized basis and a dividend yield of 2.87%.
+ConocoPhillips’s payout ratio is presently -177.32%.

 About ConocoPhillips